mhmughees/vectorized_batchpir/README.md

 # Vectorized Batch Private Information Retrieval

 This repository contains an implementation of the Vectorized Batch Private Information Retrieval (PIR) Protocol published in IEEE Security and Privacy, 2023.
 The protocol introduces a novel approach where both communication and computation are amortized over a batch of entries, resulting in significantly lower communication overhead for small entry sizes (ranging from 32 bytes to 256 bytes).
-Specifically, for a batch and entry size of 256, the communication overhead is 21 times less compared to previous schemes.
+Specifically, for a batch of 256 entries and an entry size of 32 bytes, the communication overhead is 11 times less compared to previous schemes.

 The paper detailing the protocol can be found [here](https://ia.cr/2022/1262).